micahcantor/RedditSemanticSearchFlask/README.md

 ## Credentials

-To run the app, credentials to access the Reddit and Cohere APIs.
+To run the app, credentials are needed to access the Reddit and Cohere APIs.
 Create a `credentials.json` file at the root level of this repository with the following structure:

 ```json
 {